andrewt0301/hse-acos-course/docs/part1ca/10_Exceptions/lecture.md

 ## Workshop

+__Exception__ is an an unscheduled event that disrupts program execution.

+__Interrupt__ is an exception that comes from outside of the processor.
+ (Some architectures use the term interrupt for all exceptions.)

 Exceptions require dealing with special system instructions and registers.

 #### Exceptions Supported in RARS (name and `ucause` value):